 - National Flight Academy (NFA) at Pensacola Naval Air Station - Six-day resident camp of advanced technology, flight simulators, and virtual reality games that ignite imagination and encourage learning.

-- Interdisciplinary Center for Nantoxcity (ICN) at Jackson State University - Five-day nonresident experience in Jackson, Mississippi.
+- Interdisciplinary Center for Nantoxcity (ICN) at Jackson State University - Thirty-day nonresident experience in Jackson, Mississippi.
 The experience goal is to introduce Mississippians to computational chemistry and STEM career paths.

 JCLC - MAJ (R ) Daniel McGee